 If breast augmentation is done with an incision near the chest wall and the prosthesis placed there, no difficulties with breastfeeding seem to occur, at least not from the surgery itself.
 However, for some reason I can only classify as bizarre, some surgeons do incisions around the areola even for breast augmentation.
 If the incision is around the areola, then milk production will be compromised.
 There can be only two reasons that I can understand for doing an incision around the areola for breast augmentation.
 Either the surgeon does not know this may negatively affect breastfeeding, and if this is the case, then how can the surgeon be operating on a gland s/he does not know anything about?
 Or, the surgeon does not care that breastfeeding will be negatively impacted.
 Basically, “breastfeeding is nice, but not necessary”.

 Continue reading about surgery done on the breast at a time when the mother is breastfeeding a baby and when she finds a lump in her breast.

 Need help with breastfeeding?
 Book an appointment with our clinic.

-SOLUTION to the video: This baby is getting a fair amount of milk from the breast, but as the other breast is producing less milk the baby is not getting enough from the breast and the mother needed to supplement the baby, with a lactation aid at the breast (production of milk from both breasts is frequently unequal after breast reduction).
+SOLUTION to the video: The first baby shown in the video is getting a fair amount of milk from the breast, but the baby drank even less well on the other breast (not shown in this video).
+As a result, the total intake of breastmilk was less milk than the baby required, and the mother needed to supplement the baby, with a lactation aid at the breast (production of milk from both breasts is frequently very unequal after breast reduction, sometimes even if the mother has not had surgery).
 You can learn how to tell whether a baby is getting milk from the breast or not by watching more of our videos and reading the explanatory texts which discuss the pause in the chin.